 Was the empty tomb the result of a malicious or crafty theft?
 Can this popular argument explain the rise of the Resurrection belief?

 The stolen body theory takes us right back to the time of the apostles.
 It was the original “anti-apologetic” to the Resurrection belief and the first recorded attempt to explain the occurrence of the empty tomb.
 The blame has been set on a few different faces over the years, from the original claim of the disciples being the perpetrators to Joseph of Arimathea, even the gardener.
 We’ve already cleared Joseph and the Jewish authorities here in our look at the Wrong Tomb theory (see link 1 below).
-The disciples and the gardener present no real obstacles but we will briefly address the former here for argument’s sake.
-The latter we will address in our look at the Conspiracy Theory.
+The disciples and the gardener present no real obstacles but we will briefly address the latter here for argument’s sake.
+The former we will address in our look at the Conspiracy Theory.

 The main point we will address here is the claim that the body was stolen by another kind of thief altogether.
 The problem is I haven’t seen any critic provide any real direction to who this person was.
 They’re quick to assume and conclude before we’ve even gotten anywhere, leaving the real legwork to those who aren’t satisfied with face-value assumptions/speculations.
 Who could this person be and what motive would they have to take the body of Jesus?